-- 2 sheets of frozen puff pastry, defrosted (preferably Pepperidge Farm or Dufour brand)
+- 2 sheets frozen puff pastry, defrosted preferably Pepperidge Farm or Dufour brand

 - Thaw frozen puff pastry as directed by package.
-Preheat the oven to 400 degrees Fahrenheit.
-Line two large baking sheets with parchment paper, and set aside.
+Preheat the oven to 400°F (204°C) with a rack in the center position.
+Line two large baking sheets with parchment paper and set aside.

-- Everything Bagel Seasoning: Combine all ingredients in a small bowl or container, stir, and set aside.
+- Prepare the Everything Bagel Seasoning: Combine all ingredients in a small bowl or container, stir, and set aside.

 - Assemble Cheese Twists: Working with one sheet of puff pastry at a time (and relatively quickly to avoid overheating the dough), carefully place the sheet of puff pastry on a clean, lightly floured counter top.
 Using a lightly floured rolling pin, roll the dough slightly to remove any creases.
 In a small bowl, whisk together the egg and 1 teaspoon of cold water.
 Using a pastry brush, lightly brush the puff pastry sheet with egg wash.